CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 ### 14. Open Source Security doesn't improve in a vacuum

+If your venture relies on an open source component's security, you are now a stakeholder in it's project health, sustainability and continued capability to respond to discovered vulnerabilities and incidents.

 ### 15. Many maintainers don't like the thought of receiving money for something they _enjoy_

 ### 16. The median Open Source project size is 1